Alannah Filer, PhD Candidate

 My research focuses on tackling pests using game theory to support cooperative management.
 It aims on improving management of invasive species by helping pest mitigating agencies work together.
 A novel framework is designed using game theory, ecology and spatial distribution to identify how and when pest mitigation agencies collaborate to get optimum agricultural and environmental outcomes.

-Shantala Brisbane, Research Assistant
+Shantala Brisbane, PhD Candidate

 Shantala is a Research Assistant for the Sustainable Landscapes Group.
 She has a BSc (Hons) in marine biology and ecology.
 After working in environmental consulting for a number of years she has more recently worked in research coordination / management and research assistant roles (including marine and coastal restoration, coastal wetland dieback, and research infrastructure requirements in ecosystem science).
 She is particularly interested in marine and coastal conservation.